node-red/node-red.github.io/about/contribute/index.md

 ---

 The starting point for any contribution should be a discussion with the community.
-Our preferred mechanism for that is the project mailing list, although discussions on the Slack team are equally valid.
+Our preferred mechanism for that is the project forum, although discussions on the Slack team are equally valid.
 This serves two purposes:

  - it reaches a wide audience, including those who are not GitHub users.